Phytophthora infestans: Resistant plants

 Breeding for resistance, particularly in potato plants, has had limited success in part due to difficulties in crossing cultivated potato with its wild relatives, which are the source of potential resistance genes.
 In addition, most resistance genes work only against a subset of P. infestans isolates, since effective plant disease resistance results only when the pathogen expresses a RXLR effector gene that matches the corresponding plant resistance (R) gene; effector-R gene interactions trigger a range of plant defenses, such as the production of compounds toxic to the pathogen.

 Potato and tomato varieties vary in their susceptibility to blight.
 Most early varieties are very vulnerable; they should be planted early so that the crop matures before blight starts (usually in July in the Northern Hemisphere).
 Many old crop varieties, such as King Edward potato, are also very susceptible but are grown because they are wanted commercially.
 Maincrop varieties which are very slow to develop blight include Cara, Stirling, Teena, Torridon, Remarka, and Romano.
 Some so-called resistant varieties can resist some strains of blight and not others, so their performance may vary depending on which are around.
 These crops have had polygenic resistance bred into them, and are known as "field resistant".
 New varieties, such as Sarpo Mira and Sarpo Axona, show great resistance to blight even in areas of heavy infestation.
 Defender is an American cultivar whose parentage includes Ranger Russet and Polish potatoes resistant to late blight.
 It is a long white-skinned cultivar with both foliar and tuber resistance to late blight.
 Defender was released in 2004.

 Genetic engineering may also provide options for generating resistance cultivars.
 A resistance gene effective against most known strains of blight has been identified from a wild relative of the potato, Solanum bulbocastanum, and introduced by genetic engineering into cultivated varieties of potato.
 This is an example of cisgenic genetic engineering.

 Melatonin in the plant/P. infestans co-environment reduces the stress tolerance of the parasite.

 Reducing inoculum

 Blight can be controlled by limiting the source of inoculum.
 Only good-quality seed potatoes and tomatoes obtained from certified suppliers should be planted.
 Often discarded potatoes from the previous season and self-sown tubers can act as sources of inoculum.

 Compost, soil or potting medium can be heat-treated to kill oomycetes such as Phytophthora infestans.
 The recommended sterilisation temperature for oomycetes is 120 F for 30 minutes.

 Environmental conditions

-There are several environmental conditions that are conducive to P. infestans.
-An example of such took place in the United States during the 2009 growing season.
-As colder than average for the season and with greater than average rainfall, there was a major infestation of tomato plants, specifically in the eastern states.
-By using weather forecasting systems, such as BLITECAST, if the following conditions occur as the canopy of the crop closes, then the use of fungicides is recommended to prevent an epidemic.
+Warm temperatures, high humidity and damp conditions are conducive to P. infestans.
+In the 1920s, Dutch scientists developed a set of meteorological conditions after which blight was likely to occur and when fungicides should be applied to prevent an epidemic.
+These conditions were adapted in the UK and Ireland in the late 1940s and early 1950s.
+By the 1970s more sophisticated systems, such as BLITECAST, developed in the United States, gave farmers tailored advice.